-- Progressive steady functional decline over a statistically limited period e.g. in malignancies
+- Progressive steady functional decline over a limited time period (e.g., in malignancies)

-- Indefinite prolonged and severe functional decline e.g. Alzheimer’s dementia, disabling stroke or musculoskeletal/ neurological diseases
+- Indefinite prolonged and severe functional decline (e.g., Alzheimer’s disease, disabling stroke, musculoskeletal/neurologic diseases)

-- Irregular, unpredictable sudden exacerbations decreasing functionality e.g. cardiac failure or chronic obstructive pulmonary disease (COPD)
+- Irregular, unpredictable, sudden exacerbations that decrease functional abilities (e.g., cardiac failure, chronic obstructive pulmonary disease [COPD]).

-- Sudden death in otherwise healthy individuals e.g. following myocardial infarction or cardiac arrest, traumatic/accidental deaths
+- Sudden death in otherwise healthy individuals (e.g., after myocardial infarction or cardiac arrest, traumatic/accidental deaths)

-It is difficult for physicians to predict the timing of death but taking into consideration that the patient has a fatal illness which is likely to worsen and death could be imminent within the next 12 months, an estimated time period could be provided.
-In addition, the physician should:
+It is difficult for physicians to predict the timing of death.
+However, if a patient has a fatal illness that is likely to worsen such that death could be imminent within the next 12 months, the physician could provide an estimated time period.
+In addition, the physician should do the following:

-- Inform the patient (and their family, with the consent of the patient) regarding the course of the illness, and range of probable survival period.
+- Inform the patient (and his/her family, with the patient’s consent) about the course of the illness and the probable survival period

-- Discuss end of life care – palliative/hospice/resuscitation with the patient and their caregivers.
-Patients should be provided an opportunity to participate and choose their preferences.
+- Discuss end-of-life care (palliative/hospice/resuscitation) with the patient and his/her caregivers.
+The patient should have the opportunity to participate and choose his/her preferences.

 - Arrange for care

-- Provide medications for symptoms: Opioids are the mainstay for management of pain but are associated with side-effects like constipation which will also require medication
+- Provide medications to manage symptoms.
+Opioids are the mainstay for pain management, but they are associated with adverse effects, such as constipation, which will also require medication.

-- Address patient’s ethical, financial and legal issues
+- Address the patient’s ethical, financial, and legal concerns

-- Manage the patient’s and their caregiver’s stress: arrange religious support; prescribe anxiolytics
+- Manage the patient’s and caregivers’ stress by arranging religious support and/or prescribing anxiolytics

 Fears/ Goals at the End of Life